TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.synapse/loadbatchsize-public.md

       "title": "SQL pool Name"
     }
   ],
-  "tip": "You can improve load throughput, data compression, and query performance by increasing your batch size.", "testData":"5a352e58-10ee-4f0f-9ce7-c6de232fc8ac,/subscriptions/5a352e58-10ee-4f0f-9ce7-c6de232fc8ac/resourceGroups/DWRJobs/providers/Microsoft.Synapse/workspaces/dwreliability",1.0,{"sqlPool": "testsqlpool"}
+  "tip": "You can improve load throughput, data compression, and query performance by increasing your batch size."
 }
 ---